 Traps cannot be used on baby raccoons that lie clustered in the attic and are not capable of entering the traps.
 Instead they should be removed by hand.

 Wear a pair of thick gloves for raccoon babies have sharp claws.
 Remove the litter gently into a pillowcase and take them out of the attic.
 Babies removed timely can be handed over to a wildlife rehabber who will nurture the babies (along with the mother if possible) and release them back into the wild in time.
-For raccoon removal and proofing call us: 647-977-5890
+For raccoon removal and proofing in Hamilton call us: 647-977-5890